axelvaldez/radical-companies/_posts/3-radical-model/2022-10-11-equal-ne-equitable.markdown

  <ul>
   <li>Goes on all the time, not a quarter or a year later when memories get fuzzy.</li>
   <li>Are done by everybody, not just a small group.</li>
   <li>Co-owners don&rsquo;t need to be benevolent or even angelical.
-They just needs to know enough about the people around them.
+They just need to know enough about the people around them.
 They know when a co-owner talked to another who was down in the dump and by the end of it their mood had visibly improved.
 And, yes, this is biased by many things: her mood, whether or not she likes the other co-owner, etc. But other co-owners are biased as well in the other directions and overall they strike a much better balance than the boss or committee.</li>
  </ul>
  <p>This way, each co-owner gets to distribute the ownership of the company and its dividends to other co-owners.
 And they do it all the time, as they see those contributions happen.
 They can do this via the <em><span class="_paradigm">RAD</span>s! mobile app</em>.</p>

 <h1>Giving RADs</h1>
  <p>Every co-owner gets one <span class="_paradigm">RAD</span> per day to give, not to keep.
 She gets to give them to other co-owners based on what feels like contributions to her.
 Different co-owners will get different amounts of <span class="_paradigm">RAD</span>s from various other co-owners.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>
- <p>The distibution may end with this, depending on contributions,</p>
+ <p>The distribution may end with this, depending on contributions,</p>
   <div class="_center">
    <img
     src="/assets/img/pic-equal-ne-equitable-04.svg"